devise-two-factor/devise-two-factor/README.md

 Now just continue with the setup in the previous section, skipping the generator step.

 ## Testing
-Devise-two-factor includes shared-examples for both TwoFactorAuthenticatable and TwoFactorBackupable.
+Devise-Two-Factor includes shared-examples for both `TwoFactorAuthenticatable` and `TwoFactorBackupable`.
 Adding the following two lines to the specs for your two-factor enabled models will allow you to test your models for two-factor functionality:

 ```ruby
 require 'devise_two_factor/spec_helpers'